Parks-Laboratory/rqtl_pipeline/README_RUN_PIPELINE.md

 	* `plink -h`
 ### for make_rqtl_inputs
 * -avg
+	* averages all male phenotypes of a strain and all female phenotypes of a strain (both geno and pheno files affected)
 	* either do:
 		* `make_rqtl_inputs.py -avg pheno ...` and `make_rqtl_inputs.py -avg geno ...`, or
 		* `make_rqtl_inputs.py pheno ...` and `make_rqtl_inputs.py geno ...`

 ## PLINK